achaseshelton/weatherApp/pseudocode.md

 # Weather App

 User wants to know the weather in their current location.
-They input their current zip code into the search tab and click the button to get their current city, temperature, weather condtions, and a image showing the current weather conditions.
+They input their current zip code into the search tab and click the button to get their current city, temperature, weather condtions, and an image based on the current temperature.

 ### Requirements
 1. Execute an axios call using an api key to get the weather based on the zip code entered by the user.